 Ten Little (North America) is a new brand made from quality vegan leather.
 These have been designed with foot doctors to follow the natural shape of the foot, to allow for ‘wiggle room’ as your child’s feet grow.
 You may wish to avoid the ‘fun stickers’ to go on them, as they won’t biodegrade if they fall off, but the shoes look good.
 These also fit orthotics, just remove the insoles.

-Poco Nido (Sheffield) offers baby shoes for indoor or light outdoor use, super-comfy to wear with or without socks.
+Poco Nido (UK) offers baby shoes for indoor or light outdoor use, super-comfy to wear with or without socks.
 There is no exposed elastic to prevent chafing, and they are free from choke hazards, and tested by Interek.
 Not all their shoes are vegan, so the link above is to a vegan baby boutique.
-As they contain polyester, buy a Guppyfriend, to stop microplastics breaking off synthetic fibres in the machine, to stop them reaching the sea (one-time purchase to last years).
+As they contain polyester, buy a microplastic catcher, to stop synthetic fibres breaking off in the machine and reaching the sea.

 Vegan Children’s Shoes for School

-Wills Vegan Shoes (London) makes shoes for boys and girls (and many more for adults), mostly with Velcro straps, slip-on and lack-up black shoes (good for school).
+Wills Vegan Shoes (UK) makes shoes for boys and girls (and many more for adults), mostly with Velcro straps, slip-on and lack-up black shoes (good for school).
 Sent in zero waste packaging.